Peanut Butter and Jelly Oat Bars

 - 1 (13-ounce) jar of jam (strawberry, grape, raspberry, whatever you like!)

 - CRUMBLE: Position a rack in the center of the oven and preheat the oven to 350ºF.
+Line a 13x9 baking sheet with parchment paper; set aside for now.
 Combine the peanut butter and the salted butter in a microwave-safe bowl and zap in the microwave in 30-second increments until the mixture melts and mixes.
 Mix the oats, flour, sugar, coconut (optional,) baking powder, and ground cinnamon together in a large bowl.
 Pour in the melted butter mixture and stir to combine until you form a sand-like crumb.
 Press two-thirds of the prepared crumb mixture into the prepared pan.
 You want to make sure the crust is tightly packed in.

 - SPREAD: Spread the jam over the oat crust layer.